Wunkolo/qCheck/README.md

 **Work in progress**

-A **q**uick alternative to cksfv for generating and verifying CRC32C checksum files.
+A **q**uick alternative to cksfv for generating and verifying CRC32C checksum files(`.sfv`).

 ---

+qCheck accelerates the checksum and checksum-verification process by interfacing with the `.sfv` file format and using a more modern approach by utilizing both multi-threaded parallelism and memory-mapped IO to reduce syscall overhead.

+qCheck has proven itself to be about **x4** to **x15** times faster than alternatives such as `rhash` and `cksfv` and reduces CRC32's algorithmic overhead to the point of being almost entirely by device IO.

+---

+Specs:
 ```
 % inxi -IC
 CPU:       Topology: 10-Core model: Intel Core i9-7900X bits: 64 type: MT MCP L2 cache: 13.8 MiB